Learn to Fly

 How do I get started?

-The best place to start is to come in and take a “Discovery Flight”.
-During this 30-45 minute flight with one of our qualified instructors, you’ll get to see just how much fun flight training can be as we let you take the controls of the aircraft and fly the plane.
+The best place to start is to come in and talk to an instructor.
+You will get all of the information you need and, depending on availability, the instructor can take you on your first flight in any BFC aircraft at 30% off!
+During this 30-45 minute flight with one of our qualified instructors you’ll get to see just how much fun flight training can be as we let you take the controls of the aircraft and fly the plane.
 After your first flight, we’ll sit down with you and plot your course to becoming a licensed pilot.
-The total cost to you for the Discover Flight is $110.
 If you have any additional questions please feel free to give us a call or submit a message on the contact page.